carpentries-incubator/julia-novice/_episodes/04-pkg.md

 - "Learn to resolve name conflicts"
 - "Learn to activate environments"
 keypoints:
-- "Find packages on juliahub"
+- "Find packages on JuliaHub"
 - "add packages using `pkg> add`"
 - "use many small environments rather than one big environment"
 ---